trylotus/connectors/README.md

 # 🐙 Connectors
-This repo contains all the Nakji team supported connectors.
+This repo contains all the Lotus team supported connectors.

 Github Actions is set up to build, run tests, and push docker image for each connector individually.